iluvjava/VS-Code-Math-Keybindings-Snippets/README.md

 # VS-Code-Math-Keybindings-Snippets

-For typing up math hw for mathematician who uses mac and VS Code.
+This is for for typing up math hw for mathematician who uses mac and VS Code.

-$$

-$$